Haaxor1689/turtle-autologin/README.md

 # Turtle AutoLogin

+* Requires a recent enough version of [SuperWow](https://github.com/balakethelock/SuperWoW/), currently `>=1.4`

 Patch for Turtle WoW client that adds auto login and account info saving features.

-> This patch saves your login info into `\WTF\Config.wtf` so keep in mind that it will **contain your passwords** and thus you should think before sharing this file with someone else.
+> This patch saves your login info into `\Imports\logins.txt` so keep in mind that it will **contain your passwords** and thus you should think before sharing this file with someone else.

+> This patch is a replacement for patches like [vanilla-autologin](https://github.com/Haaxor1689/vanilla-autologin), remove them before using it.

 ## Features

 - Adds an Accounts select panel to the login screen
 - Automatically adds accounts with saved login info to the list
 - Select accounts to log in (double-click to login directly)
+- Right click to toggle autologin for an account, auto-login will log directly into the last chosen character on login.
-- Check "Auto-login this character" in character select screen to always automatically load into game with this character selected in future logins
+- - Alternatively check "Auto-login this character" in character select screen to do the same from the char screen.
 - Remove saved character and accounts with controls at the bottom

 ## Installation